evgenii-nikishin/omd/README.md

 All results for the tabular experiments could be reproduced by running the `tabular.ipynb` notebook.

+To open the notebook in Google Colab, use [this link](https://colab.research.google.com/github/evgenii-nikishin/omd/blob/main/tabular.ipynb).

 ## CartPole

 To train the OMD agent on CartPole, use the following commands: